WCSCourses/Protozoan_Parasite_Database_Resources_2022/README.md

 Integrate and query large-scale genomic and functional genomic databases to answer biology-related research questions and develop testable hypotheses

-# Prerequisites

-Applicants should be Africa-based scientists or healthcare professionals working with protozoan parasitic organisms.

  # Instructors and Speakers